amankumarsingh246810/shri.krishna.digital.library/README.md

 > **“Dreams don't work unless you do.
 Give your goals a place, give them your time.”**

 The website is designed around the idea that a dedicated study environment can help students stay focused and consistent with their preparation.

 ---

-## 📞 Contact

-**Shri Krishna Digital Library**
-📍 Musaila Chauraha, Deoria

-📞 **Library Operator:** 9161072919

-> Contact the library operator for information about the library and its facilities.

----